 This new camera was fairly expensive but the novelty of instant images caught the public's attention.
 By the mid-1960s, Polaroid had many models on the market and the price had dropped so that even more people could afford it.

 In 2008, Polaroid stopped making their famous instant film and took their secrets with them.
 Many groups such as The Impossible Project and Lomography have tried to revive instant film with limited success.
+As of 2018, it remains difficult to replicate the quality that was found in a Polaroid.

 Advanced Image Control